Amuleka/set-exercises/README.md

 It is time to test your knowledge.
 Click on [this link](https://github.com/Amuleka/set-exercises/blob/main/set-incomplete.py) to do the exercise.

-Once you've done it or tried it for a couple of times you [can check the solution](https://github.com/Amuleka/set-exercises/blob/main/set-complete.py).
+Once you've done it or tried it for a couple of times you can check the solution [here](https://github.com/Amuleka/set-exercises/blob/main/set-complete.py).